-My first vegan made muffin – and it turned out so good!
+My first vegan made Maple Cornbread Muffin – and it turned out so good!
 I’m totally impressed with how these are light, slightly crumbly – not heavy and dense, like many of my other cornbread muffin recipes seem to turn out.
 Oh, and did I mention sweet?
 Yeah, I’m a northerner.
 I like my muffins on the sweeter side!

 I made these to go with my vegan chili that I made to have this week.
 Yes, I will probably be eating chili all week long – and these muffins.
 I’d actually like to wolf another one of these muffins down tonight, but that wouldn’t be good for my diet!
 The recipe was very simple and it came from Vegetarian Times.
 I halved the recipe so I would only get 6 muffins.
 I certainly didn’t need 12 muffins hanging around the house with me!

-Next time your out of eggs – or if you just want to make this recipe (and you should because it is awesome!) try this out!
+Next time you’re out of eggs – or if you just want to make this recipe (and you should because it is awesome!) try this out!

-1/2 cup fresh corn kernals (I cut them from the cob - you can use thawed frozen corn though)
+- ½ cup fresh corn kernels (I cut them from the cob - you can use thawed frozen corn though)

-Whisk together almond milk, margarine, maple syrup, and vinegar in small bowl.
+- Whisk together almond milk, margarine, maple syrup, and vinegar in small bowl.
 Whisk together cornmeal, flour, sugar, baking powder, and salt in separate bowl.
 Stir wet mixture into dry mixture.
-Fold in corn kernals.
+Fold in corn kernels.